RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 ### Install Cilium

 We're going to use Cilium as our CNI networking solution.
-Cilium is an incubating CNCF project that implements a wide range of networking, security and observability features, largely through the Linux kernel eBPF facility.
+Cilium is an incubating CNCF project that implements a wide range of networking, security and observability features, much of it through the Linux kernel eBPF facility.
 This makes Cilium fast and resource efficient.

 Cilium offers a command line tool that we can use to install the CNI components.
 Download, extract and test the Cilium